homer6/food-contaminants/README.md

    cd food-contaminants
    ```

+2. **IMPORTANT**: This application **cannot** be run by directly opening the HTML file in a browser due to CORS security restrictions.
+You **must** use a local web server.

-2. Start a local development server:
+3. Start a local development server:

    **Using Python:**
    ```bash